uiuc-conversational-ai-lab/multiwoz-helper/README.md

 ```console
 ❱❱❱ python evaluate.py -v=<version> -m=<mode> -d -b -r -s -i=<input_file> -o=<output_file>
 ```
 The default value of version and mode is 2.4 and test, respectively.
-The input_file contains the generated response and belief states.
+The input_file must contain generated responses and/or belief states.
 See the [`predictions`](predictions) folder for sample input files.